ldiasrs/utility-scripts/README.md

 # utility-scripts

-- This are a set of personal scripts that I use on day to day based
+- Set of personal scripts that I use on day to day based
+- Still on the process to upload them
+- The goal is share to who ever thinks it wil help

 ## Organize Download folder